kennethfreeflow/kennethlng.github.io/_pages/cv.md

 <caption>Jun 2018 - Nov 2018</caption>

-Developed [vCoder](/vcoder), an educational virtual reality game that won the 2018 Oculus Launch Pad Scholarship for innovation in design.
+Developed a modular, de-coupled game architecture for [vCoder](/vcoder), an educational virtual reality game, using singletons and event-driven programming.

 ### Dissonance Entertainment